Sister20/tugas-besar-if3130-jaringan-komputer-bjirkom/README.md

 ## DESCRIPTION

-The program consists of a <b>server</b> and a <b>client</b> that communicate over a network using a <b>"TCP-Like"</b> protocol created from scratch.
-It uses and runs over the UDP protocol to send data, implementing a <b>Three Way Handshake</b>, <b>CRC Checksum</b>, <b>Optimize Buffer</b> and <b>Automatic Repeat Request (ARQ) Go-Back-N</b>.
-The program uses Python 3 and built-in libraries such as socket, struct, io, etc.
+The program consists of a server and a client that communicate over a network using a "TCP-Like" protocol created from scratch.
+It uses and runs over the UDP protocol to send data, implementing a Three Way Handshake, CRC Checksum, Optimize Buffer and Automatic Repeat Request (ARQ) Go-Back-N. The program uses Python 3 and built-in libraries such as socket, struct, io, etc.

 ## FEATURE

 - Three Way Handshake
 - File Transfer with Automatic Repeat Request (ARQ) Go-Back-N
 - Optimize Buffer
 - Metadata
 - Parallelization
 - Two end device communication (Virtual with Docker)

 ## REQUIREMENTS

--   Python 3
+- Python 3.10 (minimal)
 - Docker

 ## HOW TO RUN

-### A. Basic File Transfer
+### A. Basic File Transfer (localhost)

 1. Make sure the files to be sent are available
 2. Run Server with certain arguments

-        python3 Server.py
+       python Server.py [-h] [-bip BROADCAST_IP] [-bp BROADCAST_PORT] [-ip INPUT_PATH]

+   Example:

+       python Server.py -bip 127.0.0.1 -bp 3001 -ip ./test/video.mkv

-3. Run Client with certain arguments (<i>Make sure broadcast port and clients port are different</i>)
+3. Run Client with certain arguments (Make sure broadcast port and clients port are different)

-        python3 Client.py
+       python Client.py [-h] [-cip CLIENT_IP] [-cp CLIENT_PORT] [-bip BROADCAST_IP] [-bp BROADCAST_PORT] [-op OUTPUT_PATH]

+   Example:

+       python Client.py -cip 127.0.0.1 -cp 3002 -bip 127.0.0.1 -bp 3001 -op video.mkv

+4. You can run more than one client at a time.
-4. If transfer is succesful, file will be written in folder `out`
+5. If transfer is succesful, file will be written in folder `out`

-### B. Two Virtual File Transfer
+### B. Virtual File Transfer

 1. Run docker-compose.yml

-        docker compose up
+       docker compose up --build

-2. Jump into each container
+2. Jump into each container (A server and at least one client must be run).
+The service name must be the same with the one listed in the docker-compose.yml file.

        docker exec -it $(docker compose ps -q <name-service>) sh

+   Example:

+       docker exec -it $(docker compose ps -q server) sh  // This is for server container docker exec -it $(docker compose ps -q client1) sh  // This is for client container

-3. Inside the server container run Server.py with certain arguments
+3. Inside the server container, run Server.py with certain arguments

-        python3 Server.py
+       python Server.py [-h] [-bip BROADCAST_IP] [-bp BROADCAST_PORT] [-ip INPUT_PATH]

-4. Inside the client container run Client.py with certain arguments
+4. Inside the client container, run Client.py with certain arguments

-        python3 Client.py
+       python Client.py [-h] [-cip CLIENT_IP] [-cp CLIENT_PORT] [-bip BROADCAST_IP] [-bp BROADCAST_PORT] [-op OUTPUT_PATH]

 ## TEAM - BJIRKOM